Find answers to common questions about refunding payments with Square.

 If your customer used a card to make the initial purchase and received a digital receipt, they’ll get a message when you initiate the refund.

-What happens if a refund was sent to a cancelled card?
+What happens if a refund was sent to a canceled card?

 A few things can happen: